Estimated read time: 4 mins

 Yes, grain free is a great option for young pups.
 These early stages have a big say in their development and growth down the line.
 As long as grain free options have the correct nutrients and minerals, they are a great option for dog owners and their new pups.

-So, are non-grain free foods bad for dogs?
+So, are non grain free foods bad for your dog?

 Not all grains are the same and equal when it comes to the nutritional value they deliver dogs, and a lot of dogs do well on dog foods that contain grain.
 For example brown rice is better than a cheaper grain like wheat which is often used as a filler in dry dog food to bulk it out.
 So it’s not a matter of all “grain-free” food are good, and all foods containing “grain” are bad, the variants of grain, and quality of other ingredients play a big part.
 That said, whilst some grains are better for dogs than others we believe there are more nutritious vegetable ingredients such as potato, broccoli and carrots that can be used instead of grains.
 Vegetables like broccoli, carrots, and pumpkin are great prebiotics, types of dietary fibre that feed the friendly bacteria in your dog’s gut.
 This helps your dog’s gut bacteria produce nutrients for their colon cells and leads to a healthier digestive system, and we believe often a happier and healthier dog.